 Bern, Switzerland

-Bern, Switzerland has been our home city for just about a year.
-Even though we live just outside of the city in the village of Worb, Bern is where my wife Amy goes to work every day, and it is where my kids love to walk the arcades and look in the shops.
-The slow pace and beautiful architecture of the capital city of Switzerland captivates us every time we walk its century old streets.
+Bern, Switzerland, has been our home city for about a year.
+Even though we live just outside of the city in the village of Worb, my wife Amy goes to work there every day, and it is where my kids love to walk the arcades and look in the shops.
+The slow pace and beautiful architecture of the capital city of Switzerland captivate us every time we walk its century-old streets.

 One of my goals for this New Year is to explore a new place in Switzerland at least once a week.
-Whether that is a day excursion into the Alps, explore the many different trails and lakes, or experience a new Swiss village or town, the goal is to see and experience as much as I can in this small but beautiful country.
+Whether that is a day excursion into the Alps, exploring the many different trails and lakes, or experiencing a new Swiss village or town, the goal is to see and experience as much as possible in this small but beautiful country.

-Due to the weather forecast this past week of heavy snow in the mountains and rain in the cities, I decided to bring my camera into the city that has captivated my heart for a year now.
-The familiar city of Bern.
+Due to the weather forecast of heavy snow in the mountains and rain in the cities this past week, I decided to bring my camera to the city that has captivated my heart for a year now—the familiar city of Bern.

-Walking up from the Bahnhof (train station) you find yourself right in the heart of the city.
+Walking up from the Bahnhof (train station), you find yourself in the city’s heart.
 I made my way down to a quiet park called Kleine Shanze.
-This is a great place to come in the spring or summer afternoon to eat at the café, or just relax and look at the Alps on a clear day.
-We often walk through the park as we make our way to one of our favorite churches, Holy Trinity Church that sits on the other side of the park.
+This is a great place to come in the spring or summer afternoon to eat at the café or relax and look at the Alps on a clear day.
+We often walk through the park as we make our way to one of our favorite churches, Holy Trinity Church, which sits on the other side.

-From here I walked up Bundesgasse to Bundesplatz, which is the square right outside of The Federal Palace of Switzerland.
-Throughout the year you can find markets filled with fresh fruits, vegetables, and meats in Barenplatz.
-While during the winter months you can find people enjoying the skating rink in the middle of Bundesplatz.
+From here, I walked up Bundesgasse to Bundesplatz, the square outside the Federal Palace of Switzerland.
+Throughout the year, markets filled with fresh fruits, vegetables, and meats are located in Bundesplatz.
+During winter, people can enjoy the skating rink in the middle of Bundesplatz.

-Making my way through Barenplatz, I found myself heading up Marktgasse towards Zytglogge (the famous Clock Tower).
-You notice right away that throughout the city the buildings and storefronts are a uniform gray as the Bernese sandstone comes from the nearby quarry.
+Making my way through Barenplatz, I headed up Marktgasse towards Zytglogge (the famous Clock Tower).
+You notice right away that the buildings and storefronts are uniformly gray as the Bernese sandstone comes from the nearby quarry.
 You can also see many colorful fountains and statues in the middle of the streets.
 These fountains and statues were commissioned during the 16th century.
-Walking most streets in Bern, you have a choice between “Rohren” or “Piping” (Rohr means pipe) the slang word for walking under the arcade corridors, or to walk along the cobble streets.
-If you do take the street, watch out for the buses and trams.
+Walking most streets in Bern, you have a choice between “Rohren” or “Piping” (Rohr means pipe), the slang word for walking under the arcade corridors or walking along the cobbled streets.
+If you take the street, watch out for the buses and trams.

 I soon made my way toward the famous Münster crossing over Kramgasse.
-Kramgasse gives you a great view of the clock tower from the old town.
+Kramgasse offers a great view of the clock tower from the old town.

-The Münster is the 15th century cathedral that has a 330 foot tall tower.
-Its gothic structure was originally patterned after the famous Cologne Cathedral in Cologne, Germany.
+The Münster is a 15th-century cathedral with a 330-foot-tall tower.
+Its gothic structure was initially modeled after the famous Cologne Cathedral in Cologne, Germany.

 Around the other side of the Münster lies the platform that overlooks the Aare River.
-The views are great from here not only looking out over the Aare but also toward the backside of the beautiful old homes and buildings.
+The views are great from here, looking out over the Aare and toward the backside of the beautiful old homes and buildings.
 (Also, I found what could be my new mode of transportation…I love these)

 In front of the Münster is the beautiful square of Münsterplatz.

-Bern offers so many side alleys, old staircases, and beautiful architecture to explore.
+Bern offers many side alleys, old staircases, and beautiful architecture.
 Amy and I are constantly finding new things and places to enjoy.

-My final spot of the day before picking up the boys from school was at the famous Rosengarten.
-The Rosengarten is a beautiful place in its own right especially during the spring and summer months.
-But on this cold winter day it served to be a great spot to overlook my favorite city of Bern.
+The famous Rosengarten was my final destination before picking up the boys from school.
+The Rosengarten is a beautiful place, especially during the spring and summer months.
+But on this cold winter day, it was a great spot to overlook my favorite city, Bern.

 “Cities were always like people, showing their varying personalities to the traveler.
 Depending on the city and on the traveler, there might begin a mutual love, or dislike, friendship, or enmity.
 Where one city will rise a certain individual to glory, it will destroy another who is not suited to its personality.
 Only through travel can we know where we belong or not, where we are loved and where we are rejected.”